DaJoy08/livepeer-income-reports/README.md

 ## Scripts

+- `add_crypto_price_to_csv.py`: Adds historical crypto prices and values to a CSV file containing asset symbols and amounts.
+- `get_delegator_balance.py`: Retrieves the ETH and LPT balances (both bonded and unbonded) of a delegator wallet on Arbitrum at a specific timestamp.
 - `get_orchestrator_info.py`: Retrieves information about your orchestrator's income into a CSV file.
-- `get_delegator_balance.py`: Retrieves the ETH and LPT balances (both bonded and unbonded) of a delegator wallet on Arbitrum at a specific timestamp.

 ## Usage